Unified Micromechanics Theory of Composites: Representative volume element (EVE)

 In Subsection 8.2, we identified two main shortcomings in the discussed methods.
-The first issue is that the approaches for both random and periodic structure CMs (see \cite{Kanaun`L`1994}, \cite{Khoroshun`1996} \cite{Drugan`2000}, \cite{Drugan`2003}, \cite{Drugan`W`1996}, \cite{Buryachenko`1998}, \cite{Buryachenko`R`1998a}, \cite{Buryachenko`1998}, \cite{Buryachenko`R`1998a}, \cite{Smyshlyaev`C`2000}, \cite{Ameen`et`2018}, \cite{Kouznetsova`et`2004a}, \cite{Kouznetsova`et`2004b}) are designed specifically for estimating the second-order gradient model effective operator (\ref{8.2}).
+The first issue is that the approaches for both random and periodic structure CMs (see \cite{{Ameenet2018}, {Buryachenko1998},{BuryachenkoR1998a},{Buryachenko1998},{BuryachenkoR1998a}, {Drugan2000},{Drugan2003},{DruganW1996}, {KanaunL1994},{Khoroshun1996},{SmyshlyaevC2000},{Kouznetsovaet2004a},{Kouznetsovaet2004b}}) are designed specifically for estimating the second-order gradient model effective operator (\ref{8.3}).
 Their applicability to constructing a more general (e.g., integral) effective operator remains uncertain.
-The second issue, related to \cite{Buryachenko`1999b}, \cite{Buryachenko`2024c}, is that these methods rely on the EFH (\ref{3.8}) and assume linear phase properties.
+The second issue, related to \cite{{Buryachenko1999b},{Buryachenko2024c}}, is that these methods rely on the EFH (\ref{3.8}) and assume linear phase properties.
 Additionally, when evaluating the effective response $\lle\bfsi\rle$ under changing overall strains $\lle\bfep\rle$, the entire micromechanical problem must be solved again from scratch.
 In the next subsection, we introduce a universal method for estimating any form of the effective (surrogate) nonlocal operator for both random and periodic structure CMs.
 Its computational complexity matches that of the original approach in Subsection 86.1.
 Thus, in terms of generality and applicability (see Subsection 8.3 and Section 7), the methods in Subsection 8.2 are a dead end.